git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/210_Deploy.md

 ##### Step 1: Install Neuron Device Plugin & Neuron Scheduler

-In order to use the AWS Inferentia accelerated compute nodes to host our Mistral LLM mode, we need to install the Neuron Device Plugin, Neuron Scheduler, and Node Problem Detector on the EKS Cluster using helm chart.
+In order to use the AWS Inferentia accelerated compute nodes with the Mistral LLM, we need to install the Neuron Device Plugin, Neuron Scheduler, and Node Problem Detector on the EKS Cluster using helm chart.
 Click on this link to learn more about the [AWS Neuron Helm Chart](https://aws.amazon.com/blogs/containers/announcing-aws-neuron-helm-chart/).

 1. Copy & paste the below command into your terminal to install the neuron helm chart.